meower-media/.github/profile/README.md

 Meower is a friendlier social media platform.
 Meower is completely free to use, 100% open-source, advertisement and tracker free, all while being designed for humans.
 There are fluffy cats, easter eggs, (bad) jokes and more.

+## Our Project Statement
+The Meower project strives to create, develop, maintain, and promote a 100% libre social media platform, encourage a healthier and friendlier usage of social media, and uphold individual rights and privacy.

 ## Cool!
 How do I get on Meower?
 Easy!
 Just visit any of our clients below:
 - [Svelte Client](https://app.meower.org/): Meower's main client!
 Recommended for mobile devices or slower computers.